-Whether you decide to make your own treats or buy them, hand out something other than artificially flavored and colored sugar or disposable plastic: Check out GreenHalloween.org for a great list of ideas.
+Whether you decide to make your own treats or buy them, hand out something other than artificially flavored and colored sugar or disposable plastic.
+Check out GreenHalloween.org for a great list of ideas.
 The coolest ecotreats sell out early, so stock up now on Endangered Species Chocolate Company’s Bug Bites, small chocolate squares that come with trading cards devoted to insects—perfect for Halloween.
 In keeping with Fair Trade Month, the nonprofit group Global Exchange sells a Fair Trade Trick or Treat Kit that includes mini Fair Trade Certified chocolates along with cards explaining fair trade that you can hand out.

 If you or your children want to dress up as something for which human clothing won’t suffice, buy something you will be able to wear again and add temporary trimmings.
-When my kids were little I turned hooded sweatshirt sets into costumes by sewing on felt horns or ears, webbed wings from arm to side, and tails, to create a wide range of animals and mythical beasts.
-After the big night, snip the threads and you have a good set of sweats…if your child will let you: My 3-year-old refused to let me take the purple faux-fur floppy-puppy ears off her jacket and wore it that way until she could no longer squeeze into it.
+When my kids were little, I turned hooded sweatshirt sets into costumes by sewing on felt horns or ears, webbed wings from arm to side, and tails, to create a wide range of animals and mythical beasts.
+After the big night, snip the threads and you have a good set of sweats.
+If you feel the need for a totally awesome costume, rent one!
+You’ll save a bunch over buying one and it will get reused again and again, rather than gathering dust or getting thrown out once you’re done with it.

 If you are the only person using this device,

 there’s no need to log out.
 Just exit this page

 and you won’t have to sign in again.
 But if

 you’re on a public or shared computer, log out